antonkoetzler/PythonMatrixClass/README.md

 # Python Matrix Class
-This is a Python class is which has: add, subtract, multiplication, division, inverse, and transpose
+This is a Python class is which has: add, subtract, multiplication, and division